 As part of the planning process, a survey was conducted through both in-field observations, as well as data collection online using the Hall County Assessors website.
 This survey noted the use of each parcel of land within the study area.
-These data from the survey are analyzed in the following paragraphs.
-Figure 3 shows the different uses present within the corporate limits of the during development of the Comprehensive Plan.
+Figure 3 shows the different uses present within the corporate limits of the area.
 The different uses also have the overall percent of the total area.